Tips from Wildlife Artist of the Year winners

 “In terms of strategy, you might try and spread the risk by entering multiple categories, or you could put all your eggs in one basket and target one category with multiple works,”says Martin

 “Storytelling is something I keep at the forefront of my mind when approaching a new artwork.
 I now use Wildlife Artist of the Year to make a statement about conservation issues,”says Martin.

-This may involve some research and fully understanding your chosen subject matter by incorporating biological processes such as symbiotic relationships, food webs, ecosystem function and fauna’s relationship with their native habitats, into your entries.
+This may involve some research and fully understanding your chosen subject matter by incorporating biological insights into your artworks.
+Find creative ways to illustrate symbiotic relationships, food webs, flagship species, keystone species and ecosystem function.

 The judges are passionate about the natural world, and imaginative entries that show an in-depth knowledge of that species will not go unnoticed.
 This is very much in the same vein as the Human Impact Category that uses art to create awareness for topical environmental issues.

 Alternatively, artists can highlight current conservation issues in your artworks, like the Australian fires or the supposed link of the Covid-19 virus to pangolins, and the illegal wildlife trade.

 “The narrative for wildlife is a lot bleaker than it once was, and I believe that wildlife art should be reflecting that,”explains Martin.